etn-ccis/blui-colors/README.md

 # Brightlayer UI Colors

-This package contains Brightlayer UI color definitions.
-These are intended for use as primary UI colors.
+This repository contains definitions for various colors used throughout Brightlayer UI applications.

 It contains the following color defintions: